awsdocs/aws-cdk-guide/v2/ecs_example.md

 cdk init --language java
 ```

-You may now import the Maven project into your IDE\.
+We may now import the Maven project into our IDE\.

 ------
 #### [ C\# ]